BauhausLuftfahrt/MATSim-UAM/README.md

 ```
 Older versions can be used by replacing the version text with any of the listed tags on [GitHub MATSim-UAM tags](https://github.com/BauhausLuftfahrt/MATSim-UAM/tags).

-## Documentation
-See [DOCUMENTATION](https://github.com/BauhausLuftfahrt/MATSim-UAM/blob/master/DOCUMENTATION.md) for, e.g., explanation of the in- and outputs of provided run scripts.

-## Features
-List of all current features provided by MATSim-UAM with the version of feature introduction in parentheses.

-### Infrastructure
-- UAM Vehicle Types: The vehicle type contains the capacity, range, cruisespeed, vertical speed, (de)boarding and turn around times. (last changed: v2.1)
-- UAM Vehicles: Contains information about the UAM Vehicle Type, initial UAM Station and start/end time of operation. (v1.0)
-- UAM Station: UAM Stations contain a predefined pre/post flight time for UAM Vehicles, default waiting time and the station link location. (v2.1)
-- UAM Flight Network: Similar to conventional MATSim links, UAM flight links allow for the definition of flight routes with different flight segments. (v2.0)

-### Simulation
-- UAM Vehicles follow a schedule that has the following sequence, starting and ending with StayTask: PickUpDriveTask, PickUpTask, DropOffDriveTask, DropOffTask, TurnAroundTask, StayTask. (v1.0)
-- UAM Passengers have the following sequence of activities: Access trip, preFlightTime, PickUpTask, UAM leg (UAMVehicle DropOffDriveTask), DropOffTask, PostFlightTime, Egress Trip. (v1.0)
-- Dispatching strategy: MATSim-UAM uses a closest-available, ranged, and pooled dispatcher that dispatches UAM Vehicles on a first-come first-serve (queue) basis for passenger requests given that the available vehicle type meets the request's required range.
-The dispatcher allows for shared rides if trip origin and destination are the same, given the vehicle type's capacity constraint.
-With regards to vehicle speed, the dispatcher does not yet make any distinctions. (v2.1)
-- Introduction of UAM routing strategies that aim to, e.g., minimize overall travel time or minimize access/egress distance; including predefined routing strategy where UAM trips (i.e access/egress modes and UAM stations) can be defined externally, e.g., by MITO. (v2.0)
-- Integration of option to skip public transport simulation and teleport its agents instead. (v1.0)

-### Miscellaneous
-- Output plans will show expected distance and travel time for UAM legs. (v1.0)
-- Simulation-independent conversion from events to UAM demand (.CSV) file. (v2.1)
-- The input file for UAM Vehicles is written out into the output folder. (v2.1)
-- Included interface to interact with [MITO](https://www.msm.bgu.tum.de/en/research/modeling/mito/) (Microscopic Transport Orchestrator). (v1.0)
-- Included external public transport, car, and UAM router for calculating travel times for a list of origins and destinations. (v2.0)
-- Included external UAM station router for calculating travel times and distances between all UAM stations. (v1.0)
-- Included documentation about analysis and utility scripts.
-See [DOCUMENTATION](https://github.com/BauhausLuftfahrt/MATSim-UAM/blob/master/DOCUMENTATION.md). (v1.0)

 ## Versions and Change Log

 ### v2.1